Tuananh2k5/TEST/README.md

 Please open the `libraryDB.txt` file and execute the SQL commands in MySQL or phpMyAdmin prior to running the application.

+It is recommended to update the account and password used to connect to your MySQL database in the Database class.
+The variables DB_Username and DB_PassWord represent the username and password, respectively.
+By default, these are set to "root" and an empty string ("").

 ## Default Account

 ### Admin: